SUMAN0702/Amazon-Sales-Repository/README.md

 - **Enhanced Decision-Making:** Enabled faster and more informed decisions by providing a holistic view of sales data.
 - **Improved Sales Strategy:** Identified top-performing regions and categories, optimizing sales and marketing efforts.
 - **Supply Chain Efficiency:** Monitored courier performance and identified potential bottlenecks in the supply chain.

-## Dataset
-- The dataset used for this project is available on Kaggle, providing a comprehensive view of Amazon sales in India.

 ## How to Use
 1. Clone the repository and open the `.twbx` file in Tableau to interact with the dashboard.